16 Must-Visit Spots In Montana

 Billings prides itself on its abundant activities and cultural attractions throughout the year.
 Connect with animals at ZooMontana, an Association of Zoos & Aquariums-accredited zoo caring for rescued wildlife.
 See how the other half lived at Moss Mansion, a historic house museum with both self and guided tours.
 Catch a show at the Alberta Bair Theater downtown.
 Its offerings range from classical symphony music to country western to comedy acts.
 No matter when you visit, there's always plenty to see and do in Billings.

 Nicknamed "The Electric City" because of its numerous hydroelectric dams on the Missouri River, Great Falls is also known as "Montana's Basecamp for Art & Adventure."
-Located about halfway between Glacier and Yellowstone National Parks, some travelers breeze through Great Falls.
-But the city invites you to linger and discover for yourself why this place is much more than just a road trip pit stop.
+Located about halfway between Glacier and Yellowstone National Parks, some travelers breeze through Great Falls, but the city invites you to linger and discover why this place is more than just a road trip pit stop.

-Great Falls is known for its art scene and eclectic museums.
-Downtown is practically an art gallery with 25 wall murals.
+Known for its art scene and eclectic museums, Downtown is practically an art gallery with 25 murals.
 For an enchanting glimpse into Western life, visit the C.M.
 Russell Museum to see beautiful art that captures the region's culture, landscapes, and wildlife.
 History buffs will enjoy The History Museum and the Lewis and Clark National Historic Trail Interpretive Center.
-Or learn about trains and planes with trips to the Montana Museum of Railroad History and the Malmstrom Museum and Air Park.
-Kids will appreciate a museum made for them — the Children's Museum of Montana is the state's oldest and largest museum of its type.
+Learn about trains and planes at the Montana Museum of Railroad History and the Malmstrom Museum and Air Park.
+Kids will appreciate a museum made for them — the Children's Museum of Montana is the state's oldest and largest such museum.

 Cooke City is a scenic small town just 10 minutes from the Northeast Entrance Station to Yellowstone National Park.
 Here, you can find cozy accommodations and campsites at rates that are a pleasant surprise compared to those inside the park.
 But Cooke City is more than just a basecamp for visiting Yellowstone National Park on a budget.
 You'll also find spectacular scenery driving away from Yellowstone's entrance gate.